SanidhyaTaparia/Mosaic-2022/README.md

-<h2 align="center"> Handwritten Captcha Recoginition </h2>
+<h1 align="center"> Handwritten Captcha Recognition </h1>

+<h2 align="left"> Introduction </h2>

 CAPTCHAs (Completely Automated Public Turing
-Tests to Tell Computers and Humans Apart) are something that almost every internet user has encountered.
-Many users are presented with strange-looking, stretched, fuzzy, coloured, and shape distorted visuals that look more like a Dali painting than English text while signing in or creating an account, making an online purchase, or even publishing a comment.
+Tests to Tell Computers and Humans Apart) are something that almost every internet user has encountered.They are used to differentiate a human client and a robot.

-With the growth of Artificial Intelligence, Machine Learning and Computer Vision, the need for strong captchas has increased, so that Computer Vision models are unable to automatically detect these captchas.
+This captcha solver has been developed using deep learning and convolutional neural networks along with the help of OpenCv for letter segmentation.
+It can be used to recognize captchas consisting of different letters as well as numbers.
+The model was trained on Google Colab using the EMINST by_class dataset in the form of a csv file.
+The dataset was modified to remove similar characters such as X and x.
+The model was trained to achieve a validation accuracy of 97% and a test accuracy of 92%.

-So for the same we bring to you the hand written captcha detector which has a pretrained model consisting of 19 letters:
+So for the same I bring to you the hand written captcha detector which has a pretrained model consisting of 19 letters:
 #### 'A','D','E','G','H','J','K','M','N','P','R','S','W','X', 'Z', 'a', 'b', 'd', 'g'
 and 7 emojis mapped as: